beatrixwashere/jackalope/README.md

 ## setup

-*currently, jackalope is only supported on windows, and is exclusive to the steam version. further platform support is planned!*

 *jackalope also only works offline, meaning you have to run the game outside of steam or disable the game's internet access*

 1. download [bepinex](https://docs.bepinex.dev/articles/user_guide/installation/index.html) and extract it into your ultimate chicken horse folder
+- for mac and linux: version 5.4.22 is recommended
 2. run `UltimateChickenHorse.exe` to generate the `config` and `plugins` folders
+- for mac and linux: run uch through `run_bepinex.sh`; you might need to give it permission to run by using `chmod +x run_bepinex.sh`
 3. download `jackalope.dll` from the releases tab on the right, and put it into your `BepInEx/plugins` folder
 4. *(optional)* for debugging, open `BepInEx/config/BepInEx.cfg` and set `Enabled` equal to `true` under `[Logging.Console]`
-5. run `UltimateChickenHorse.exe`
+5. run `UltimateChickenHorse.exe`!
 6. *(optional)* download the [bepinex config manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) and extract it into your uch folder

 ---